-The workshops included A Crisis of Values in Contemporary Culture by Bishop Javier Martinez Fernandez; Witnessing the Birth of Cultural Values in Elementary Schools; Speak Up!
-How to Speak in Public; and At the Crossroads.
+A workshop on Crisis of Values in Contemporary Culture was presented by Bishop Javier Martinez Fernandez; other workshops were Witnessing the Birth of Cultural Values in Elementary Schools, Speak Up!
+How to Speak in Public and At the Crossroads.

-Seven FAWCO Foundation awards, amounting to \$10,000 were granted.
+Seven FAWCO Foundation awards amounting to \$10,000 were granted.
 It was resolved that FAWCO: